 Code, syntax highlighting, and tech docs

-- minted — Pygments-powered syntax highlighting (hundreds of lexers).
+minted — Pygments-powered syntax highlighting (hundreds of lexers).
+Requires

 Editorial workflow (drafting, review, production)